Program Supplier Contact Information:

 How can I get more information about the community choice electricity aggregation program?

 Please check for announcements from your municipality and local news outlets.

 What if the selected supplier goes out of business or is bought?

-Good Energy’s due diligence process requires bidding suppliers to meet strict qualification requirements.
-Among other things, the request requires suppliers to demonstrate financial strength and experience, as well as customer service capabilities.
+Good Energy’s due diligence process required bidding suppliers to meet strict qualification requirements.
+Among other things, the request required suppliers to demonstrate financial strength and experience, as well as customer service capabilities.
 This process minimizes any chance of a supplier going out of business.
 If the supplier is bought, the purchasing entity will continue to provide supply service under the existing contract terms.